 By the time chess reached Scandinavia, Iceland, and the British Isles, the Vikings had already played board-based strategy games for generations.
 The literary and archeological records show a diverse array of such games.
 Unfortunately, little is known about most of them.
 One that has partially survived, at least in reconstructed form, is called hnefatafl.

 Hnefatafl involves one side defending a king, which is placed in the center of the board.
-The playing pieces include the king's surrounding defenders while the opponent (with no king) has a larger 'army' and attacks from the four edges of the board.
+The playing pieces include the king's surrounding defenders while the "Vikings" opponent (with no king) has a larger army and attacks from the four edges of the board.
 The Vikings goal is to capture the king, while the King's goal is to escape to one of the four corners (i.e. a safe neighboring country).
-The number of pieces vary, according to the archeological record.
+The number of pieces vary, according to the archaeological record.
 Still, it is no surprise to most Viking enthusiasts that their favorite game would involve unfair odds.
 Players take turns playing each side.

 Hnefatafl belongs to a whole family of games collectively known as tafl (“table” games).
 Other variations include tablut, tawlbwrdd, brandubh, ard rí, and alea evangelii.
 These games all have different rules and pieces, but the same basic gist.
 The underlying concept inspired the outdoor game of kubb.
 Today, many versions of these games are colloquially called “Viking chess.”